aaryanm1208-ship-it/Database-Management-System-/README.md

 # Database-Management-System-
-All DBMS concepts i studied explained in briefly
+All DBMS concepts I studied explained in brief